PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

     newServer({
-      address="IP:PORT",     -- IP and PORT of the backend server (mandatory) qps=NUM,               -- Limit the number of queries per second to NUM order=NUM,             -- The order of this server weight=NUM,            -- The weight of this server pool=STRING|{STRING},  -- The pools this server belongs to (unset or empty string means default pool) as a string or table of strings retries=NUM,           -- The number of TCP connection attempts to the backend, for a given query tcpConnectTimeout=NUM, -- The timeout (in seconds) of a TCP connection attempt
+      address="IP:PORT",     -- IP and PORT of the backend server (mandatory) qps=NUM,               -- Limit the number of queries per second to NUM, when using the `firstAvailable` policy order=NUM,             -- The order of this server, used by the `leastOustanding` and `firstAvailable` policies weight=NUM,            -- The weight of this server, used by the `wrandom` and `whashed` policies pool=STRING|{STRING},  -- The pools this server belongs to (unset or empty string means default pool) as a string or table of strings retries=NUM,           -- The number of TCP connection attempts to the backend, for a given query tcpConnectTimeout=NUM, -- The timeout (in seconds) of a TCP connection attempt